 9. Chatbots can do only customer service

-Chatbots can do much more than just customer service.
+Chatbots can do much more than just customer service, the list of use cases grows every day.
 Besides basic script based customer support, chatbots using NLP and machine learning are being used across industries to enable support in different functions.
 For example –

 Chatbots can provide virtual assistance – One can reserve events, doctor appointments, restaurant reservations, movie tickets and more.
 E-commerce chatbots help in ordering food and just about anything from websites.
 Chatbots can help manage a person’s health, grocery etc.